 - Component X complete.

-- Item Description - A brief description of item against which a cost is budgeted.
+- Item Description - A brief description of the item against which a cost is budgeted.

 - Forecast - What was the forecast amount for that item.

-- Actual - What is the actual spend so far on the item.
+- Actual - What is the actual spending so far on the item.

 The risks and issues section is meant to capture the key risks and issues affecting the project.
 There are two columns - Type and Risks or Issue Description.

 Type indicates whether the item is an issue or risk.
-Description is an brief description about the issue or risk, The description can also contain a comment to indicate what is being done about the risk or issue.
+The description is a brief description of the issue or risk, The description can also contain a comment to indicate what is being done about the risk or issue.
 You can also note down the possible mitigation for the risks or issue in the description column.